 • Should you be successful, we will need a high res image for our festival catalogue.
 We may use an image from your film or a trailer or clip to promote the festival.
 This may include: television, radio, our website or social media.

-• As a selected filmmaker you will have to deliver your film to the festival at your own cost.
+• As a selected filmmaker you are responsible for ensuring the safe delivery your film to the festival and all costs relating to it.
 We will return the film to you after the festival.
 If you are attending the festival you can arrange to pick up your film after its screening.
 We can forward your film to another festival after it’s screening at Dingle IFF by prior arrangement only.

 • We will let you know when to send the film to us.